RickStrahl/Westwind.QueueMessageManager/Readme.md

 #### .NET Library to provide a simple, two-way messaging queue for enabling offloading of long running operations to other processes/machines####
-The purpose of this library is to simplify async processing where long running processes need to be offloaded to background operations (say in an ASP.NET application) on seperate threads, external processes or to remote machines.
+The purpose of this library is to simplify async processing where long running processes need to be offloaded to background operations (say in an ASP.NET application) on separate threads, external processes or to remote machines.

-Unlike traditional First In First Out queue services this messaging solution allows for two-way messaging between the client and the async processing server, to allow for progress information, cancelation and completion information between the client and server doing the async processing.
+Unlike traditional First In First Out queue services this messaging solution allows for two-way messaging between the client and the async processing server, to allow for progress information, cancellation and completion information between the client and server doing the async processing.

 This library provides a simple queue message manager that can be used to read and write